 Harini joined Watsi on July 17th, 2015.
 Six years ago, Harini joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Harini's most recent donation supported Amani, a baby boy from Tanzania, to fund hydrocephalus surgery.
+Harini's most recent donation supported Bo, a proud grandfather from Cambodia, to fund sight-restoring cataract surgery.

 Amani is a beautiful eight-month-old baby boy and the last born child in a family of four children.
 Amani's parents are small scale farmers who grow maize, bean, potatoes and vegetables which they mainly use for their own food.
 The father also works as a night guard to be able to get money to support his family.
 Amani has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Amani has been experiencing fevers and an impact on his eyes.
 Without treatment, Amani will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,300 to cover the cost of surgery for Amani that will treat his hydrocephalus.
 The procedure is scheduled to take place on July 14th and will drain the excess fluid from Amani's brain.
 This will reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, Amani will hopefully develop into a strong, healthy young boy.
 Amani’s mother says, "It’s not been easy for us ever since we had our baby due to his health issues, he needs treatment but we cannot afford the cost.
 Help us if you can.”